 2.3 Estimation of crop residue biomass potential

-The estimation of crop residue generated in an agro system is calculated based on three parameters which are: area covered by the crop, yield of the crop and, residue production ratio.
+The estimation of crop residue generated in an agro system is calculated based on three parameters which are: the area covered by the crop, yield of the crop, and, residue production ratio.
 Residue production ratio (RPR) is simply residue available for 1 kg of crop.
 Based on the mentioned criteria gross residue potential is calculated as follows:

 Gross residue potential (GRP) = Crop area x Crop yield x RPR (4)